• Skip to primary navigation

 A stack of chocolate tiffin.

-If you've followed me for a while you'll know all about my LOVE for tiffin!
-I've got Malteser tiffin, Biscoff tiffin, chocolate orange tiffin, white chocolate tiffin, crunchie tiffin, mini egg tiffin, and even creme egg tiffin recipes already on the blog!
+If you've followed me for a while, you'll know all about my love for tiffin!
+You might want to try out my other tiffin recipes, like Malteser tiffin, Biscoff tiffin, dark chocolate and ginger tiffin, chocolate orange tiffin, white chocolate tiffin, crunchie tiffin, mini egg tiffin, and even creme egg tiffin.

-I thought it was about time I published my basic chocolate tiffin recipe, a recipe that can be thrown together quickly with pantry staples, and a fail-safe recipe I've been making since I was 10 years old!
+But, I thought it was about time I published my basic chocolate tiffin recipe, a simple, fail-safe recipe made with pantry staples that I've been making since I was 10!

-This easy chocolate tiffin is for tiffin purists (like my husband) who don't want fancy adornments and add-ins into their precious tiffin bars!
-They want to keep it simple!
+This easy chocolate tiffin is for the tiffin purists (like my husband) who prefer their tiffin bars straightforward and unadorned.
+They appreciate simplicity!

 Jump to: